supercollider/supercollider/README_LINUX.md

   flags offer flexibility:
   - `NO_X11=ON`: Disables the X11 graphics and the dependency
     [libxt](http://www.X.org).
 This feature is helpful for headless setups or where a GUI is not required.
-Note that it depends on specific unit generators (UGens), such as MouseX.
+Note that it is required by specific unit generators (UGens), such as MouseX.
   - `NO_AVAHI=ON`: This option omits support for Avahi, which is offered by the dependency [libavahi-client](http://www.avahi.org).
 This dependency is primarily used for network service discovery.

 Adjusting these flags allows you to streamline your SuperCollider installation, ensuring it only includes the necessary components.